vitroid/genice-vpython/README.md

 	% genice 1c -r 3 3 3 -f vpython
 opens a window in the web browser to show the image.

+## Options

+Currently there is no option available for this plugin.

 ## Test in place